Gale Robbins: Film

 Robbins signed a contract with 20th Century Fox late in 1942.
 She made her film debut in In the Meantime, Darling in 1944.
 She appeared in several films, such as Calamity Jane and My Dear Secretary, and briefly sang parts of two songs in The Barkleys of Broadway, playing Shirlene May, the potential understudy to Ginger Rogers' character.
 Robbins sang another song, "All Alone Monday," in another Fred Astaire vehicle, Three Little Words (1950).

 Television

 Robbins entertained at many military bases with a troupe led by Bob Hope.
-She later focused on TV, including being a regular on Pantomime Quiz on KTTV in Los Angeles, California, in 1949.
+She later focused on television, including being a regular on Pantomime Quiz on KTTV in Los Angeles, California, in 1949.
 She was hostess of Hollywood House from 1949 to 1950.
 She released the album I'm a Dreamer, backed by Eddie Cano and his orchestra, in 1958.
 She made three guest appearances on The Bob Cummings Show between 1955 and 1958.
 Gale appeared on The Untouchables, in the episode "The Antidote."
 She also had roles in such popular series as Gunsmoke, ‘’Trackdown’’, Perry Mason, 77 Sunset Strip and Mister Ed.

 In 1955, Robbins signed a contract with Screen Gems for "a number of Damon Runyon Theater segments."
 Billboard reported that it was "the first time that the Columbia subsidiary has put a performer under contract for more than a single pic."